Here's how Wiltshire Police used a secure, engaging employee to connect and reach everyone in their workforce, no matter where they were.

 Wiltshire Police is the regional force responsible for policing the county of Wiltshire in the south west of England.
 The force covers a large, mainly rural geographic area of 1,346 square miles but also includes several towns, of which Swindon is the largest.
 The force headquarters is in Devizes, England.
-Wiltshire Police employs more than 2,000 people including approximately 960 officers.
-Volunteers and members of the special constabulary also play a vital role as part of the policing family within the county.
+Wiltshire Police employs more than 2,000 people including approximately 960 officers, volunteers, and members of the special constabulary, who all play a vital role as part of the policing family within the county.

-Kier Pritchard, Assistant Chief Constable, said the app offers the potential to be able to disconnect them physically from an office but to provide them with all the access and information they need to work out in the community space.
-The Siren app is a first step to provide a single digital platform with a full range of key resources available to the user.
+Kier Pritchard, Assistant Chief Constable, added that the app offered the potential to be able to provide staff with all the access and information they need to work out in the community space without needing to be physically present at headquarters.

-“Wiltshire Police takes an innovative approach which is why we were keen to introduce an app as we knew how useful it could become as a communications tool.
-We’ve been using it for a while and we’re now reviewing how Siren has been received and how it could continue to develop into a core communication channel.”
+“Wiltshire Police takes an innovative approach to internal communications, which is why we were keen to introduce an app as we knew how useful it could become as a communications tool.
+We’ve been using it for many years now and we’re always reviewing how Siren is received by employees and how it could continue to develop to enhance communication and employee engagement.”